 The ecommerce sector primarily uses push notifications to announce offers and discounts, with five out of six businesses using them for this purpose.
 New product announcements of time-limited offers are the next most popular options.

-For what are push notifications being used in the ecommerce sector?
+Purposes to send push notifications in the ecommerce sector

 |Sector||Announcing new offers||Announcing new products||Sharing time-bound offers||Announcing price drops||Welcoming new subscriber||Sending personalized product recommendations|